 Middle Ear Infection (Otitis Media)

 Middle ear infection (otitis media) is inflammation of the middle ear.
 There are two forms of this type of ear infection, acute and chronic.
 Acute otitis media is generally short in duration, and chronic otitis media generally lasts several weeks.
 Babies, toddlers, and children with a middle ear infection may be irritable, pull and tug at their ears, and experience numerous other symptoms and signs.
 Treatment depends upon the type of ear infection.

 Swimmer's ear (external otitis) is an infection of the skin that covers the outer ear canal.
 Causes of swimmer's ear include excessive water exposure that leads to trapped bacteria in the ear canal.
 Symptoms of simmer's include a feeling of fullness in the ear, itching, and ear pain.
 Chronic swimmer's ear may be caused by eczema, seborrhea, fungus, chronic irritation, and other conditions.
 Common treatment includes antibiotic ear drops.

 Scoliosis causes an abnormal curvature of the spine.
 When the cause of scoliosis is unknown the disorder is described based on the age when the scoliosis develops (infantile, juvenile, or adolescent idiopathic scoliosis).
 In functional scoliosis, curvature develops due to a problem somewhere else in the body.
 With neuromuscular scoliosis, there is a problem when the bones of the spine are formed.
 Treatment typically involves observation, bracing, and surgery and is dependent upon the severity of the curvature.

-Hyperdontia is a condition in which a person has an excessive amount of teeth (more than 20 primary teeth or 32 permanent teeth).
-The cause is unknown.
-Treatment involves tooth removal.
+Hyperdontia is a condition in which a person has an excessive amount of teeth (more than 20 primary teeth or 32 permanent teeth), which can also be referred to as supernumerary teeth or extra teeth.
+The cause of hyperdontia is unknown.
+Treatment can involve tooth removal.